Maliq & D'Essentials: 2016: Pop Hari Ini

-2017-present: Senandung Senandika
+2017: Senandung Senandika

 On 1 May 2017, the band announced the release of their seventh album Senandung Senandika, preceded on 2 May by a pair of singles, "Senang" and "Sayap".
 The album was released digitally on 15 May, coinciding with the band's 15th anniversary, with the album becoming available on CD at the launch event on 21 May.
 Fans who had pre-ordered a limited amount of signed CDs from Blibli.com were able to receive their copies a few days earlier than general sale.

+2019: The Essential Hits – Recorded Live in London

+2021: RAYA

 On 14 February 2021, the group release a six-track EP titled Raya.

+2022: 20th Anniversary Concert

+2023: Perform at Coldplay's concert

+British rock band Coldplay invited Maliq & D'Essentials on stage during the Music of the Spheres World Tour at Gelora Bung Karno Stadium on 15 November 2023.
+The Indonesian band performed "Senja Teduh Pelita", serenading Coldplay frontman Chris Martin while he was seated on the stage.